phrugsa-limbunlom/SEAD-Agent/README.md

 📚 Explore the comprehensive implementation of automated tool calling in **SEAD-Agent** through this detailed guide: [A Simple Method For Building Auto-Tool-Calling Agents Without Frameworks](https://phrugsa-limbunlom.medium.com/a-straightforward-method-for-creating-auto-tool-calling-agents-bcbef40bf505).

+Understand how document summarization and QA in RAG implemented in **SEAD-Agent** from this guide: [Document Summarization & QA in RAG without Frameworks (PyMuPDF & ChromaDB)](https://medium.com/towards-artificial-intelligence/document-summarization-qa-in-rag-without-frameworks-pymupdf-chromadb-5446c6373579)

 ## 🎬 Demo

 ### Search Papers from ArXiv